 You can create a larger disk or resize existing disks to larger disk sizes with your existing Azure tools through Azure Resource Manager (ARM).
-We have also lit up Azure Portal support for larger disks.
+We have also lit up Azure Portal support for larger disks in global regions.
+Portal support for sovereign clouds will be enabled by the end of July 2017.
 To upload VHD file of more than 1TB as page blob or unmanaged disks, use the latest released toolsets.
 Azure Backup and Azure Site Recovery support for larger disks is coming soon.

 Smaller Premium Managed Disks (32 GB and 64 GB) for cost efficiency

 We will also offer two smaller disk sizes P4 (32GB) and P6 (64 GB) for Premium Managed Disks.
 You can use these new smaller sizes to optimize cost in scenarios in which you require consistent disk performance but with lower disk capacity, such as the OS disks for Linux VMs.
 We already offer smaller disk sizes for Standard Managed Disks.